DougSalt/lkt/README.md

   careful some IDEs automatically clear this directory on a clean - there are useful scripts that are not automatically generated present in this directory.
++ BUILD.md - instructions on how to build build the plug-in.
 + doc - documentation directory.
 Contains documentation.
 Be careful some IDEs automatically clear this directory on a clean - there are useful files that are not automatically generated present in this directory.
 + INSTALL.md - instructions on how to install the plug-in.
++ UPGRADING.md - instructions on how to install the plug-in.
 + jar-manifest.txt - manifest used to create the lkt.jar - the plugin.
 + lib - required libraries - these are already present in NetLogo.
-+ LICENSE.txt - How you may use this plugin.
-+ old-stuff - previous attempts at the plugin and redundant classes and scripts from this development iteratioin.
-+ paper - A paper describing the plugin.
 + README.md - this file.
 + src - The source code for the plugin.
 Normally this would be something like `src\uk\ac\hutton\lkt` or whatever.
 The problem with this is that the plugin